spring-guides/gs-validating-form-input/README.ftl.md

     <@snippet path="src/main/java/hello/Application.java" prefix="complete"/>

 To activate Spring MVC, you need `@EnableWebMvc` added to the class.
 It also has `@ComponentScan` to find the annotated `@Controller` class and its methods.
-To top it off, it uses `@EnableAutoConfiguration` to fire up Spring Bootstrap.
+To top it off, it uses `@EnableAutoConfiguration` to fire up Spring Boot.

 The extra beans shown in this configuration are used to wire up Thymeleaf and integrate it with Spring MVC.
 The first one takes view names, appends `.html`, and looks for that file in `src/main/webapp/`.
 The rest are used to perform proper resolution and rendering.